Fruit and Vegetable Nutrition Chart

 • Pumpkin

-• Supports healthy skin and eyesight (vitamin A from beta-carotene)
+• Supports healthy eyesight

-• Helps with growth and healing
+• Helps growth and healing

 Kids Learning Ideas